What are the Longwood Seminars?

 - No tuition – all seminars are FREE!

-What happens at a mini-med school seminar?
+What happens at a Longwood Seminar?

 - Harvard Medical School and affiliate hospital faculty present an overview of a medical topic—including basic physiology, state-of-the-art clinical treatments and relevant research